top of page

 We have already given away hundreds of bicycles to refugee kids and their families who have arrived from all over the world.

-In the next several months, we are expecting a steady stream of families - perhaps as many 700 from Afghanistan and 900 more from other countries seeking asylum and safety.
+Over the last 4 years, we have seen perhaps as many 700 from Afghanistan and 900 more from other countries seeking asylum and safety.
 We count on our neighborhood connections to support us with bikes that they're no longer using in order to help these people with their most basic transportation needs.

 Parking Lot.jpg